 I. What is an Aphorism?

-Aphorism (pronounced AFF-or-ism) is a short statement of a general truth.
+Aphorism (pronounced AFF-or-ism) is a short statement of a general truth, insight, or good advice.
 It’s roughly similar to a “saying.”
 Aphorisms often use metaphors or creative imagery to get their general point across.

 If the shoe fits, wear it.